Rubber Band (song): David Bowie version

 "Rubber Band" was re-recorded on 25 February 1967 at Decca Studio 2 in London during the sessions for David Bowie.
 This new version, produced by Mike Vernon and engineered by Gus Dudgeon, boasted a new arrangement by Arthur Greenslade.
 Unlike the single version, which was mixed only in mono, the new version was recorded in stereo and released in both formats.

 The David Bowie version is slower in tempo, thus running 20 seconds longer despite having the same number of bars.
-According to O'Leary, the arrangement is superior to the single version: "The brass [are] more smoothly intoned their notes and John Eager's drums were a more eager participant."
 Bowie also used a different vocal style than the original, using more upper octaves rather than both upper and lower.
-The date is also changed from 1912 to 1910 in the lyrics.
+The date mentioned in the lyrics was also changed, from 1912 to 1910.
+O'Leary finds the album arrangement superior to the single version: "The brass [are] more smoothly intoned their notes and John Eager's drums were a more eager participant."
+Pegg similarly considers the remake superior to the original, but Perone finds it inferior.

 David Bowie was issued by Deram in the United Kingdom on 1 June 1967.
 The remake of "Rubber Band" was sequenced as the third track on side one of the original LP.
 London Records issued the remake as a promotional single in the United States on 27 May 1967, with album track "There Is a Happy Land" chosen as the B-side.
 All three versions of the song – the original single in mono, and the album version in stereo and mono – are available on the remastered 2010 deluxe edition of David Bowie issued in 2010.

 The remake of "Rubber Band" was featured in the Love You till Tuesday film in 1969.
 It appears in a sequence depicting Bowie moustachioed up and dressed in a blazer and boater at an imaginary bandstand concert.
 O'Leary says that by the time the track appeared in the film, it was "a private joke indulged, a parody of a soured novelty song".
-Pegg considers the remake superior to the original while Perone finds it inferior.